 We live in a mobile society where people sometimes live in one place and work in another.
-It’s not uncommon for an individual or family to reside in one city or state for only a short period of time before moving on to another community.
+It’s also not uncommon for an individual or family to reside in one city or state for only a short period of time before moving on to another community.

-What happens if you live in North Carolina when you get hurt on the job in another state?
+What happens if you live in North Carolina and you get hurt on the job in another state?
 And what happens if you’re hurt on the job in North Carolina and then move to another state?

 Hurt on the Job in Another State